Note: This post has been updated from our original article in 2018 to include more detailed data on GDPR and California's CCPA.

 The first step in compliance is education.
-The European Commission has put together interactive infographics and resources including a 7 Steps for Businesses guide (PDF), while California Attorney General has built a comprehensive FAQ site for the CCPA.
+The European Commission has put together interactive infographics and resources including 7 Steps for Businesses, while the California Attorney General has a comprehensive FAQ site for the CCPA.
 It may also be helpful to consult an attorney or legal expert familiar with the laws for more detailed guidance.

 Step Two: Data Inventory

-Take time to review your business' marketing efforts and data collection practices, so you can understand which customers you are targeting.
+Take time to review your business' marketing efforts and data collection practices, so you can understand the exact customers you are targeting.
 Some examples of marketing efforts include email marketing, search engine marketing, affiliate marketing, etc.